 Daniel Pitts accompanies for eurythmy classes in the high school and lower grades.
 This year, he also began teaching an Algebra 1 class in the 9th grade.
 Daniel was born in Santa Clara and has lived in sunny Southern California most of his life.
 Altogether, he has played piano for 19 years.
 He holds a B.M. in Keyboard Performance from California State University, Fullerton, and is working towards a M.M. in Piano Performance, also at California State University, Fullerton.
 Daniel joined the staff of WSOC in 2009.
 He also teaches piano lessons, has tutored in math, and sang for a few years with a professional holiday caroling company.
 He loves art, computers, humor, great works of fiction, running, and the Pacific Northwest.

-Naqib Shifa teaches humanities and history in the high school.
+Naqib Shifa teaches humanities and history in the high school, and is co-class sponsor for the Class of 2018.
 He was born and raised in Southern California and graduated from UCLA in Geography/Environmental Studies with a minor in Middle Eastern and North African Studies.
 Since graduating he has worked professionally in the environmental industry, both in health sciences and consulting.
 He’s also continued his education in Islamic Studies and History through taking several courses with Al-Maghrib Institute and the Islamic Institute of Orange County.
 He has been invited to deliver lectures by many schools and organizations on the topics of Religion, History, Modernity, Faith, Scripture, Prayer, and Creed and has also delivered sermons.
 He joined the Waldorf faculty in 2013 and loves seeking and imparting a love of knowledge.

 Debora Wondercheck, Director of Music at the WSOC, also serves as the Executive Director of Arts & Learning Conservatory and was an Adjunct Professor of Music at Vanguard University.
 She is the founding conductor of the Bellagio Strings Youth Orchestra of OC.
 Mrs. Wondercheck was a teacher in the Irvine Unified School District, where she was a master teacher of string pedagogy.
 She has a B.A. in Music Education and a M.S in Education Administration from California State University, Fullerton.
 While teaching in the Newport-Mesa School District, she was a recipient of the Teachers of Excellence Award.
 She is a recent recipient of the Links Incorporated Women of Service Award for exemplary community service to youth.
 She serves on the Cultural Arts Community for Costa Mesa, and is a member of both the Arts Alliance of California and the Orange County Music and Arts Administrator Association.
 She counts is a complete privilege and joy to bring music to the students of WSOC.